 Incorporates personal and school health into the wider scope of community health.
 Needs-assessment on an individual, school, and community basis will be developed.
-The student will be actively engaged in planning program design for themselves and others.
+Students will be actively engaged in planning program design for themselves and others.
+Prerequisite: EDUC 2123.
+Course rotation: Spring of even years.

-2552 - Fitness, Wellness & Conditioning: Theory and Practice - 2 credit hours
+2552 - Fitness, Wellness & Conditioning: Theory and Practice - 2 credit hours actively engaged in planning program designs for themselves and others.
+Course rotation: Fall and Spring of odd years.

 Develops practical applications of fitness, wellness, and conditioning concepts.
-Students will be actively engaged in planning program design for themselves and others.
+Students will be